 General or Non-Economic Damages – These include the more subjective, less easily provable damages such as pain and suffering, loss of enjoyment of life, and lost earning capacity.

 Punitive Damages – Available only in rare circumstances and requiring proof by clear and convincing evidence, punitive damages, generally capped at $250,000 in Georgia, punish the defendant and deter others from similar conduct.
 They are not intended to compensate the victim

 More than five million people in the United States are living with a traumatic brain injury disability, and that’s a number that grows every day.
 By conducting a comprehensive investigation and building a compelling case on your behalf, a skilled brain injury attorney can help you recover damages for your medical treatment, lost earnings, and possibly more.
 Get the legal help you need after a brain injury.
-Speak to an attorney at Spaulding Injury Law by calling us.
+Speak to an attorney at Spaulding Injury Law: Atlanta Personal Injury & Car Accident Lawyer by calling us.
 You may also contact us through the contact form here on our website.
 We are ready and prepared to fight for the justice that brain injury victims and their families need and deserve.
-Atlanta Personal Injury Lawyers is located at 50 Hurt Plaza SE #1536, Atlanta, GA 30303, United.
+Atlanta Personal Injury Lawyers are located at 50 Hurt Plaza SE #1536, Atlanta, GA 30303, United.